Our Services

 EOS Imaging

 EOS imaging captures comprehensive full-body images of patients in a standing position, achieving a remarkable reduction in radiation exposure.
-Furthermore, EOS images offer exceptional detail, for doctors, physiotherapists, chiropractors to devise effective treatment plans.
+Furthermore, EOS images offer exceptional detail, for doctors, physiotherapists, chiropractors to devise effective treatment plans

 It can be used across all age groups, making EOS a valuable tool in various scenarios where patients seek to minimise radiation exposure, particularly in cases requiring extensive weight-bearing images.
-This imaging technology is particularly crucial for pediatric patients dealing with conditions such as scoliosis, a spinal curvature ailment, or other situations necessitating frequent or repetitive X-ray examinations.
-EOS imaging takes front on and side on images of the whole body, spine, and lower limb in one scan, with relevant measurements made off these images.

 What do I need to do before and during an EOS scan?